myuop2024/NewElectiontest/GOOGLE_OAUTH_SETUP.md

 https://caffejm.replit.app/api/auth/google/callback
 ```

+**IMPORTANT**: Your current development domain may change.
+Check the server logs for the exact domain being used.

 ### 2. Test Users (Required for Test Mode)

 1. In Google Cloud Console, go to "APIs & Services" → "OAuth consent screen"